tina-friedrich/arc-user-guide/docs/source/arc-storage.rst

 Larger Data quotas (more than 5TB) are available on request as a chargeable service.
 Please contact ARC support for further information.

+If you are a user of Anaconda virtual environments and find yourself over quota in **$HOME**, please check your conda package cache size.
+Information on this can be found here: `Anaconda Package Cache <https://arc-software-guide.readthedocs.io/en/latest/python/anaconda_venv.html#conda-package-cache>`_

 Backups
 -------